friedersinger/project/README.md

 I created the images for the trees with the apples in Photoshop.
 Just like the icon for the app.

-# Hangman
+# Treeman

-Hangman is a word guessing game where the player must guess a hidden word before running out of incorrect moves.
+Treeman is a word guessing game where the player must guess a hidden word before running out of incorrect moves.

 # Features